hsmalley/velvet-chains-ttrpg/src/content/docs/adventures/echoes-of-the-neon-codex.md

 A stolen fragment of the **Neon Codex**—the ritual playbook that keeps corsair crews honest—has resurfaced.
 Retrieve or secure it before a public “interpretation” sparks a war between rival flotillas.
+The fragment radiates in three hues — crimson for Heart, violet for Pulse, and silver for Mind — each carrying an aspect of its forgotten truth.
 Expect neon-drenched negotiations, heist set-pieces, and dramatic performances.

 ## ⏱️ Adventure Beats